datafold/terraform-aws-datafold/README.md

   * Check the settings made in the `main.tf` file.
 Maybe you want to set "datadog.install" to `false`.
   * Check with your favourite kubernetes tool if you see the namespace and several datafold pods running there.

+## About subnets and where they get created

+The module by default deploys in two availability zones.
+This is because by default, the subnets for private and public CIDR ranges have a list of two cidr ranges specified.

+The AZ in which things get deployed depends on which AZ's get selected and in which order.
+This is an alphabetical ordering.
+In us-east this could be as many as 6 AZ's.

+What the module does is sort the AZs and then it will iteratively deploy a public / private subnet specifying it's AZ in the module.
+Thus:

+- [10.0.0.0/24] will get deployed in us-east-1a
+- [10.0.1.0/24] will get deployed in us-east-1b

+To deploy to three AZ's, you should override the public/private subnet settings.
+Then it will iterate across 3 elements, but the order of the AZ's will be the same by default.

+You can add an "exclusion list" to the AZ ID's.
+The AZ ID is not the same as the AZ name.
+The AZ name on AWS is shuffled between their actual location across all AWS accounts.
+This means that your us-east-1a might be use1-az1 for you, but it might be use1-az4 for an account elsewhere.
+So if you need to match AZ's, you should match Availability zone ID's, not Availability zone names.
+The AZ ID is visible in the EC2 screen in the "settings" screen.
+There you see a list of enabled AZ's, their ID and their name.

+To specifically select particular AZ ID's, exclude the ones you do not want in the az_id_exclude_filter.
+This is a list.
+That way, you can restrict this to only AZ's you want.
+Unfortunately it is an exclude filter and not an include filter.
+That means if AWS adds additional AZ's, it could create replacements for a future AZ.

+Good news is that when there letters in use, I'd expect those letters to be maintained per AZ ID once they exist.
+Just for new accounts these can be shuffled all over again.
+So from terraform state perspective, things should be consistent at least.

 <!-- BEGIN_TF_DOCS -->

 ## Requirements